knative/docs/serving/samples/thumbnailer-go/README.md

 kubectl -n default get pods
 ```

-The Knative Serving ingress service will automatically be assigned an IP,
+The Knative Serving ingress service will automatically be assigned an external IP,
 so let's capture the IP and Host URL in variables so that we can use them
 in `curl` commands:

 ```
-# Put the Host name into an environment variable.
+# Put the Host URL into an environment variable.
 export SERVICE_HOST=`kubectl get route thumb -o jsonpath="{.status.domain}"`

 # Put the ingress IP into an environment variable.